...Dang Mau Tuu...

 Exhibitions and Arts:

-– 1973: Participated Exhibitions of the two artists in Quy Nhon – Binh Dinh.
+– 1973: Participated in an art exhibition of two artists in Quy Nhon, Binh Dinh.

 – 1980 – 1990: Participated in the International Fine Arts Exhibition.

-– 1985: Participated in Group Exhibition in German Democratic Republic.
+– 1985: Participated in a group Exhibition in the German Democratic Republic.

-– 1992: Participated in Group Exhibition of four artists in Hue City.
+– 1992: Participated in a group Exhibition of four artists in Hue City.

-– 1999: Took place his private Exhibition in Hue.
+– 1999: Took place in his private Exhibition in Hue.

-– Participated in Group Exhibition of the three artists in TET GALLERY-JAKARTA, INDONESIA.
+– Participated in a Group Exhibition of three artists in TET GALLERY-JAKARTA, INDONESIA.

 – 2000: Group Exhibition of 7 artists in Media Hanoi, which was held by the Switzerland Embassy in Vietnam.